-You will love this fish also called Indian Baramunda or Bhetki with a flaky soft meat cooked in a mild spicy nutty flavored gravy prepared with mustard seeds and poppy seeds paste.
-Click here for the recipe
+You will love this fish also called Indian Barramundi or Bhetki with a flaky soft meat cooked in a mild spicy nutty flavored gravy prepared with mustard seeds and poppy seeds paste.

 A Bengali meal is not complete without this traditional dal prepared with the head of fish mainly Carps.
 The head of the big sized carps are used for this dal which are deep fried in mustard oil and cooked with roasted Moong dal and spices to give a special unique flavor to remember.

 This is a traditional Bengali recipe which involves cooking lentils with the fried head of carps.

 Carps are river fishes and huge heads of carps are available for sale separately in fish markets.It is very popular among the people living in Eastern part of India.

 One can cook with any sea fish also.But I recommend adding grated coconut to the dish in that case.Coconut dilutes the strong smell of the sea fishes.

 We find it excellent when served with hot steamed rice.

 Todays post is about a common fish curry which we Bengalis cook up often in our kitchen with varietey of fishes like carps, Indian baramunda, Hilsa and others.
 They generally taste lovely with fresh water fishes.
 The aroma of mustard oil and dijon mustard paste add sharpness and zing to the final dish.

 A rich Mughlai era mutton stew with mild flavors.
 The dish is characterized by a light soupy whitish rich gravy due to the addition of white poppy seeds paste and cashew nuts paste .The mutton needs to be marinated and a melt into mouth kind in the dish.